ronin-co/blade/README.md

 Specifically, the hook reflects the full capabilities of the [RONIN query syntax](https://ronin.co/docs/queries) (which is as powerful as SQL) and thereby allows for easily querying records on your database.

-By default, if you provide a `BLADE_APP_TOKEN` environment variable that contains a RONIN app token, these queries will simply target your RONIN database.
+By default, if you provide a `RONIN_TOKEN` environment variable that contains a RONIN app token, these queries will simply target your RONIN database.
 However, if the environment variable is not provided, any other data source can be defined using [triggers](https://ronin.co/docs/models/triggers) instead.

 ```tsx
 import { use } from '@ronin/blade/server/hooks';